Learn How to Prevent Cold Sores in Winter

 Wind and Sun

-Winter winds can be cruel to anyone’s lips.
+Winter winds can be cruel to anyone’s lips and dry them out.
 But if you’re someone who gets cold sores, dry lips can leave you particularly vulnerable to an outbreak.
-Be certain to always wear lip products that help protect against chapping and sunlight.
+Be certain to always wear lip products that help protect against chapping and contain an SPF to protect against sunlight.
 Remember, the sun’s rays can be damaging even in the winter.

 Take a Nap